 - Preservation Wellness Technologies, LLC v.
-NextGen Healthcare Information Systems, LLC, 2:15-cv-01562 (EDTX) – U.S. Federal Circuit Judge William Bryson presided over the case, granting Mintz client NextGen’s motion to dismiss after oral argument in April 2017.
-Judge Bryson held that Preservation Wellness’ patent at issue covers nothing more than the basic concept of a medical records system, which he said is not patent-eligible under the U.S. Supreme Court’s Alice decision.
-Mintz represented NextGen on the appeal at the CAFC and the decision was upheld.
+NextGen Healthcare Information Systems, LLC, 2:15-cv-01562 (E.D.
+Tex) – Successfully defended NextGen, obtaining dismissal of the complaint after oral argument.
+With U.S. Federal Circuit Judge William Bryson presiding over the case, the court held that the patent at issue was not patent-eligible under the U.S. Supreme Court’s Alice decision.
+Mintz also represented NextGen on appeal to the Federal Circuit and the decision was upheld.

 - Received fully favorable appeal decision from the Social Security Administration’s Office of Disability Adjudication and Review for a claimant with mental health disabilities including depression and PTSD, overturning the SSA’s Initial Determination denying the claimant any benefits.